 Executive Director of Public Affairs, Linda Schactler, coordinates all external relations for CWU, including state and federal relations.
 She works with the government relations staff in Olympia to ensure speedy and precise responses to legislative information requests on policy, budget, and constituent issues.
 Linda is the former Director of Communications for the Washington State Senate, and former deputy director of the Washington State Higher Education Coordinating Board.
 She holds a BA in English Literature from WSU and an in MA in English Literature from Washington University, St. Louis.

-Director of Government Relations, Ann Anderson, is Central's lead staff in Olympia.
+Director of Government and Community Relations, Ann Anderson, leads Central's outreach to state and local government and civic organizations .
 She served in the Washington State Senate for 12 years where her leadership positions included Senate Majority Whip and Majority Caucus Chairwoman.
 As a state senator, her committee assignments included the Senate Higher Education and K-12 Education committees.
 Ann's work in education has been recognized with CWU's Distinguished Alumni Award and the Washington Vocational Education Special Legislative.
 Ann holds bachelor's and master's in education degrees from CWU.

 Assistant Director of Government Relations,Steve DuPont, has been on CWU's Government Relations team since 2008.
 He was the Vice President for Political Affairs for the Associated Students of Central Washington University, in 2006 and 2007.
 Steve served on the Washington Student Lobby Board of Directors and was awarded the President’s Cabinet Award in 2007 for his effective advocacy on behalf of students.
 Steve holds a BS in Construction Management from CWU and a Master in Education in Higher Education from the University of Arkansas.